-The fastest provider is XE, transfers from this provider normally take [SPEED].
-The cheapest provider we found is Halo Financial at 0.9% Above Mid-Market Rate.
+The fastest money transfer provider is XE.
+The cheapest money transfer provider we found is Wise at 0.9% Above Mid-Market Rate.

 If you’re looking for the best combination of price, speed, and reliability we recommend using XE when transferring CAD to EUR.